dmp1ce/BTC-Privacy-Suite/README.md

 docker-compose up -d && docker-compose logs -f
 ```

+Use the `build.bash` script if you cannot remember the `--build-arg` syntax.

 **Beware!
 This will start downloading the entire bitcoin blockchain over Tor which is over 500 GB in size.**

 To directly interact with the lnd service using the command line use `docker-compose exec -u lnd lnd lncli --help`.
 To enter a command prompt use the command `docker-compose exec -u lnd lnd sh`.